content-services/zest/release/docs/UserRoleResponse.md

 `func (o *UserRoleResponse) UnsetContentObject()`

 UnsetContentObject ensures that no value is present for ContentObject, not even an explicit nil
+### GetContentObjectPrn

+`func (o *UserRoleResponse) GetContentObjectPrn() string`

+GetContentObjectPrn returns the ContentObjectPrn field if non-nil, zero value otherwise.

+### GetContentObjectPrnOk

+`func (o *UserRoleResponse) GetContentObjectPrnOk() (*string, bool)`

+GetContentObjectPrnOk returns a tuple with the ContentObjectPrn field if it's non-nil, zero value otherwise and a boolean to check if the value has been set.

+### SetContentObjectPrn

+`func (o *UserRoleResponse) SetContentObjectPrn(v string)`

+SetContentObjectPrn sets ContentObjectPrn field to given value.

+### HasContentObjectPrn

+`func (o *UserRoleResponse) HasContentObjectPrn() bool`

+HasContentObjectPrn returns a boolean if a field has been set.

+### SetContentObjectPrnNil

+`func (o *UserRoleResponse) SetContentObjectPrnNil(b bool)`

+ SetContentObjectPrnNil sets the value for ContentObjectPrn to be an explicit nil

+### UnsetContentObjectPrn
+`func (o *UserRoleResponse) UnsetContentObjectPrn()`

+UnsetContentObjectPrn ensures that no value is present for ContentObjectPrn, not even an explicit nil
 ### GetDescription

 `func (o *UserRoleResponse) GetDescription() string`